JohnEvansOkyere/Trans_BorderFreight_Data_Analysis/README.md

 # North American Freight Data Analysis

-Certainly!
-Here’s a concise, stakeholder-friendly methodology section you can use in your documentation or reporting:

 ---

 ## Methodology for Reproducibility

-To ensure transparency and reproducibility, our analysis followed a clear, step-by-step methodology:
+To ensure transparency and reproducibility, my analysis followed a clear, step-by-step methodology:

 ### 1. **Data Collection**
 - Gathered raw monthly freight data (2020–2024) from the Bureau of Transportation Statistics.